pabloh/pathway/README.md

 end
 ```

-On the other hand, if for some reason the name of the form's option and state attribute don't match, we can just pass `with: {...}` when calling to `step :validate`, indicating how to wire the attributes.
-The `with:` parameter can always be specified and it allows you to override the default behavior regardless if auto-wiring is activated or not.
+On the other hand, if for some reason the name of the form's option and state attribute don't match, we can just pass `with: {...}` when calling to `step :validate`, indicating how to wire the attributes, the example above illustrates just that.

+The `with:` parameter can always be specified, at `step :validate`, and allows you to override the default mapping regardless if auto-wiring is active or not.

 #### `SimpleAuth` plugin